tioui/EiffelStudio-GPL-Releases/README.md

 sudo docker image rm porterpackage_build
 ```

+The "es.patch" file can be used to remove unwanted functionnality (Cloud and Update).
+It will not
+necessary work on any commit, so modification may be necessary.
+You have to use it before building the
+docker image (just after the "git checkout <commit>").

 The Output directory now contain the PorterPackage (and the release if you
 select "ENV ONLY_PORTERPACKAGE=true" in the dockerfile) is in the Output
 directory.